RWTH-HPC/sx-aurora-offloading/docs/internal/doxygen/Classes/classTargetCodeRegion.md

 )
 ```

 Adds a parameter of a top level OpenMP clause to the target regions function as a function parameter.

+**Parameters**:

+  * **Param** Parameter

+Add OMP clause parameters.

+Adds OMP clause paramenters to a [TargetCodeRegion](../Classes/classTargetCodeRegion.md)

 ### function hasCombineConstruct